ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/mbed_tls.md

 If you want to use mbed TLS from the GitHub repo:

 1. Create a local clone.
-1. From the root of the clone, run:
+1. From the root of the clone, run the shell script:

 	yotta/create-module.sh
 	cd yotta/module